Home Literature Seed Dormancy

 Seed dormancy is a crucial concept in the life cycle of plants, and refers to a period of suspended growth or development of a seed even under favorable environmental conditions.
 It is an adaptive strategy that allows seeds to survive unfavorable conditions until conditions become favorable for growth and development.

-3. Morphological Dormancy: This type of dormancy is caused by the underdevelopment of the embryo, which requires a period of cold stratification to overcome.
+3. Morphological Dormancy: This type is caused by the underdevelopment of the embryo, which requires a period of cold stratification to overcome.
 Examples of plants with morphological dormancy include many tree and shrub species.

-Seed dormancy is a common phenomenon in plants, and occurs in many different plant species all over the world.
 According to the International Seed Testing Association, it is a major factor in seed quality and can have a significant impact on crop yield and quality.
 In recent years, there has been growing interest in its use as a tool for crop improvement and biodiversity conservation.

 Another concern related to seed dormancy is its potential for invasive species spread.
 Dormant seeds can be transported over long distances by wind, water, or animals, and can remain viable for years or even decades in soil or other storage conditions.
 This can allow invasive species to spread rapidly and outcompete native species, leading to changes in ecosystem composition and function.